jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

   (b) in the case of a body corporate, to a fine not exceeding $100,000.

 ### 47 Additional penalty for offences involving commercial gain
-(1) In addition to any penalty the Court may impose under section 43 or section 44 or section 44A or section 46 of this Act, the Court may, on convicting any person of an offence specified in any of those sections, order that person to pay an amount not exceeding 3 times the value of any commercial gain resulting from the commission of that offence if the Court is satisfied that the offence was committed in the course of producing a commercial gain.
+(1) In addition to any penalty the court may impose under section 43 or section 44 or section 44A or section 46, the court may, on convicting any person of an offence specified in any of those sections, order that person to pay an amount not exceeding 3 times the value of any commercial gain resulting from the commission of that offence if the court is satisfied that the offence was committed in the course of producing a commercial gain.
-(2) For the purpose of subsection (1) of this section, the value of any gain shall be assessed by the Court, and shall be recoverable in the same manner as a fine.
+(2) For the purpose of subsection (1), the value of any gain shall be assessed by the court, and shall be recoverable in the same manner as a fine.

 **General offences**

 ### 48 Applying for aviation document while disqualified
-(1) Every person commits an offence who applies for or obtains an aviation document while disqualified by an order of the Court from obtaining such a document and any such document so obtained shall be of no effect.
+(1) Every person commits an offence who applies for or obtains an aviation document while disqualified by an order of the court from obtaining such a document and any such document so obtained shall be of no effect.
-(2) Every person who commits an offence against subsection (1) of this section is liable,—and the Court may order the person to be disqualified from holding or obtaining an aviation document for such period not exceeding 12 months as the Court thinks fit.
+(2) Every person who commits an offence against subsection (1) is liable,—and the court may order the person to be disqualified from holding or obtaining an aviation document for such period not exceeding 12 months as the court thinks fit.
   (a) in the case of an individual, to imprisonment for a term not exceeding 6 months or a fine not exceeding $2,000; or (b) in the case of a body corporate, to a fine not exceeding $20,000,—